gidoBOSSftw5731/log/README.md

 log.Println("some interesting logging message")
 ```

-In addition to this, users can enable info, warn, debug, or trace logging like:
+In addition to this, users can enable info, error, debug, or trace logging like:
 ```
 log.EnableLevel("info")
-log.EnableLevel("warn")
+log.EnableLevel("error")
 log.EnableLevel("debug")
 log.EnableLevel("trace")
 ```

-Once these levels are enabled, calls to the info, warn, debug, or trace loggers
+Once these levels are enabled, calls to the info, error, debug, or trace loggers
 will print out just like they do for the Print and Fatal built-in loggers.
 The
 functions / methods definitions that are defined for each level, match exactly
 the ones defined in the built-in package.
 The new functions/methods are called: